adamvduke/size-server/README.md

 making increasingly larger requests to understand the behavior of the reverse proxy when the response size crosses the boundary set by the `maxResponseBodyBytes` of the proxy.

+## Logs
+The logs named `processed-log-{number}.txt` are named with the value of the `maxResponseBodyBytes` that was used when collecting the given log, e.g.
+`processed-log-2000.txt` means `maxResponseBodyBytes` was set to 2000 at the time.